ishandvd/Part-II-Notes/Quantum/Quantum Definitions.md

 Allows us to simulate the evolution of a physical simulation.

 ##### Hamiltonian

+A representation of the ground state energy of a physical system.
+The sum of all the energies e.g. graviational potential, kinetic.

 ##### Trotterisation

+A method that allows us to do the following where $A$ is a matrix and not just a scalar (which is trivial):

+$$
+e^{A_1 + A_2}
+$$

 ##### Ground state energy
 ##### Variational quantum eigensolver